 How to Measure Chainsaw Bar

-Even though many chainsaw owners have owned their chainsaw for a long time, they still don’t know how to measure a chainsaw bar correctly.
+Even though many chainsaw owners have owned their chainsaw for a long time, they still don’t know how to tape measure a chainsaw bar correctly.
 Often, even inexperienced salespeople are not able to find the right chain and give the wrong measure a chainsaw bar, which leads either to the failure of the bar and sprocket, or to having to spend time returning the wrong chain.

 So here is a guide on how to find the right measure a chainsaw bar for chainsaws, please use them.